Apparently yes, if you’re using a disposable coffee cup, microplastics may be leaching into your coffee … or tea.

 Well, their name is misleading as they are not just made with paper, otherwise you wouldn’t be able to use them for a drink, let alone for a hot drink.
 These cups are made of paper sheets lined with HDPE (high density polyethylene) grade of plastic (5-10% of the total cups content), and that’s what holds them together and makes them waterproof but makes them also very difficult to recycle, so they end up in landfill.

-Take a look at this 5 minute video to see how they are produced:
+Take a look at this 5 minute video to see how disposable paper cups are produced:

-According to a new study by the Indian Institute of Technology Kharagpur, when hot water (or coffee) is poured into a disposable cup, the takeaway hot drink can become contaminated with tiny plastic particles in just minutes due to the contact with the plastic lining.
+According to a 2021 study titled: “Microplastics and other harmful substances released from disposable paper cups into hot water” by the Indian Institute of Technology Kharagpur, published in the Journal of Hazardous Materials, when hot water is poured into a disposable cup, the takeaway hot drinks can become contaminated with tiny plastic particles in just minutes due to the contact with the plastic lining.
 Hence, there are very high chances that microplastics could be leaching into your coffee as well.

 In their study, the researchers poured hot water into the disposable paper cups and left the sample with the hot water sit for 15 minutes to evaluate the degradation of the plastic hydrophobic film as a result of exposure to hot water (85-90° C).
 Then, they analysed the water for the presence of microplastics as well as additional ions and heavy metals that may have leached into the liquid from the paper cup lining.